Is building your email list the main goal for your blog or business? It is for me too. In fact, it is always one of my main focuses.

 The Dream it.
 Master it.
 Do it.
 Challenge and The Content Ecosystem Challenge (how to repurpose 1 blog post into 30+ pieces of content!).

-The only other opt-in that outperforms these challenges is joining the H&G Secret Vault.
+The only other opt-in that outperforms these challenges is joining the Income Projection Calculator.
 People love free goodies 🙂

 But this blog post is all about building your email list through setting up challenges.